mozilla/legal-docs/en/firefox_privacy_notice.md

 * __Location data__: Firefox uses your IP address to suggest relevant content based on your country and state.

 * __Technical & interaction data__: Firefox sends us data such as the position, size and placement of content we suggest, as well as basic data about your interactions with content.
 This includes the number of times content is displayed or clicked.
-We use Technical and Interaction data in order to better understand our users and improve our product.
+We use technical and interaction data in order to better understand our users and improve our product.

 * __Pocket recommendations__: We recommend content to you based on your browsing history, language, and country location.
 The process of deciding which stories you should see based on your browsing history happens locally in your copy of Firefox, and Mozilla does not receive a copy of your browsing history.
 Mozilla does receive aggregated data about the recommendations you see and click.
 We also share aggregated data about the sponsored content you see and click with our third-party ad platform [Kevel](https://dev.kevel.com/docs/privacy-policy-customers) so advertisers can see how many people click on their articles.
 This aggregated data does not identify you personally.